Moral Controversies That Have No Right to Exist

 - A so-called “truth” not established by the Scriptures.
 These are typically known as mere opinion and may or may not be “true”.

 [I realize that the three points above are oxymoronic.
 My meaning is strictly semantic, to make the point how “truth” (lower case ‘t’) is viewed in a fallen world.
 There can be only a single Truth (upper case ‘T’), and therefore a single moral truth derived from it.
-Human opinion is analogous to the dross produced when refining pure metals.]
+Human opinion is analogous to the dross produced when refining pure metals; it floats to the top as slag and is discarded.]

 [I’m not here speaking of the ever evolving, often contradictory, declared “truths” of science, math, physics, medicine, etc. We are all familiar with their pronouncements that either may endure or later are declared to be invalid (think tobacco in previous generations or COVID mask mandates today!).
 These are matters which, in the context of this short article, typically do not have a moral element.
-Such matters of amoral “science” may or may not be “true” or ever be resolved.
+Such matters of amoral “science” may or may not be “true” and may never be resolved.

 The topic of this article, moral controversy, is enabled by the application of the absolute truth that the LORD’s words are authority.
 Based on that authority we are enabled to judge controversies once and for all time to state that which is right and that which is wrong.
 Such resolutions and judgments will be enduring and just while rejecting all so-called resolutions that ignore the Bible by seeking moral compromise.